A Patient’s Guide To

 A Note to Families

-You can wait in the Surgical Waiting Area on the 1st floor near the Main Entrance.
+You can wait in the Surgical Waiting Area (C5/2) on the second floor.
+If you have

-On the day after surgery, an Occupational Therapist will visit with you in your
+On the day after surgery, you will begin Occupational Therapy.
+The therapist will

 ξ Do not rotate your arm outward or away from your body.

-ξ Wear the sling at all times except when doing your exercises, performing
+ξ Wear the sling at all times except when doing your exercises or unless your

-ξ Keep the surgical dressing in place until it is removed at your post-operative
+ξ Keep the surgical dressing in place until it is removed at your 2-week clinic

 We want you to feel comfortable and able to do your exercises.
 Your doctor will